 2006-2007 Bachelor of Education (B.Ed), University of Toronto, Canada Major: Physics, Computer Science

-1981-1986 Professional Engineer (P.Eng) Polytechnic Institute of Bucharest, Romania – School of Energy Engineering, Thesis: Non-equilibrium sediment transport model, applied to the Danube River
+1981-1986 Master in Power Engineering (Combined Bachelor and Master degree) Polytechnic Institute of Bucharest, Romania – School of Energy Engineering, Thesis: Non-equilibrium sediment transport model, applied to the Danube River

-2017-pres.
-Scientist, Ontario Ministry of Environment and Climate Change
+2017- Senior Scientist, Ontario Ministry of Environment Conservation & Parks

 2015-2017 Researcher, Post-Doctoral Fellow at University of Toronto, Canada